lucavallin/verto/README.md

   - It has at least 10 contributors.

-  - It has at least 100 stars.
+  - It has at least 1000 stars.

   - It contains a README.md with detailed setup instructions for the project, and a CONTRIBUTING.md with guidelines for new contributors.

-  - It is actively maintained (last update less than 6 months ago).
+  - It is actively maintained (last update less than 1 month ago).

 - Add your repository's path (in the format `owner/name` and lexicographic order) to [firstissue.json](firstissue.json).